Your guide to the Zendesk AI login & setup in 2026

 3. Once you’re on the main dashboard, look for the Admin Center.
 You can find it by clicking the gear icon in the left-hand sidebar.

-From there, you'll need to locate the AI-specific settings, which are usually under a section called "Bots" or "AI Agents."
+From there, you'll find the AI-specific settings under the "Bots" or "AI Agents" section.

 2. Using your Zendesk AI login to activate and name your AI agent

-Once you're in the right spot, turning on your AI agent is pretty straightforward.
-Zendesk has a setup wizard that will guide you through the first few steps.
+Once you're in the right spot, turning on your AI agent is a smooth process.
+Zendesk provides a helpful setup wizard that will guide you through the first few steps.

 You'll be asked to enable the AI agent and give it a name.
-Don't just breeze past this step; this is the name your customers will see.
-Try to pick something that fits your brand's voice and sounds helpful.
-You might also be able to set the AI's tone here, so choose one that matches how you want your brand to come across.
+This is a great opportunity to give your automation a personality that fits your brand's voice.
+You can also set the AI's tone here, ensuring it matches the professional and helpful image your company projects.

 3. Connecting your Zendesk help center

-An AI is only as good as the information you feed it.
-For Zendesk's native AI, that information comes directly from your Zendesk Guide help center.
+A sophisticated AI thrives on high-quality information.
+For Zendesk's native AI, that information comes directly from your Zendesk Guide help center, which is the heart of your support operation.

 In this step, you’ll link your help center articles to the AI agent.
-This lets it scan your existing docs and use them to answer customer questions.
-The setup usually just involves picking which articles or categories you want the AI to pull from.
+This allows it to scan your existing documentation and provide instant, accurate answers to customers.
+The setup is designed to be intuitive, letting you choose exactly which categories the AI should use.

 4. Configuring basic behaviors and answers